itsays-zqc/my-website/docs/tutorial/3Simulation/4DDM.md

 ### 5.1 Data Space

 Users can select "Import Generation" in the popup within the "Data Space" section.
-Then, by clicking "Select" in the "Import Generation Data," they can choose the required "gfile" file.
+Then, by clicking "Select" in the "Import Generation Data", they can choose the required "gfile" file.

 ![](../../../static/img/tutorial/Source/DataSpace_Gener.png)